 Alleged Camp Hope shooter was searching for woman who may have stolen shooter's pistol, court documents say

 Oct.
-10—The 24-year-old man accused of firing Wednesday at Camp Hope alleged a female, whom he gave a ride to, stole a .40 caliber handgun from his vehicle's glove box prior to the shooting, according to court documents.
+10—The 24-year-old man accused of firing Wednesday at Camp Hope alleged a female, to whom he gave a ride, stole a .40-caliber handgun from his vehicle's glove box prior to the shooting, according to court documents.

 No one was injured in the shooting.